 Federal Programs Programmatic and Fiscal Monitoring Guide was developed to provide a comprehensive review of the federal programs monitoring processes and tools across federal granting authorities.
 The purpose of this tool is to provide uniform guidance for subrecipient monitoring.
 It is intended to be used yearly by the Division of Elementary and Secondary Education (DESE as a guide during subrecipient monitoring programs and can be used to monitor previous years.
 It should be used in conjunction with any Local Educational Agency (LEA) risk assessments.
 Risk assessments, in conjunction with this monitoring guide, provide LEAs and State Education Agencies (SEAs) yearly determinations if grant purposes are being met, the identification of programs before monitoring or an audit, clarification of program requirements, and program expectations.
 Not all federal programs or items are applicable to all recipients.
 Items that do not apply are marked as "Not Applicable."

 The Elementary and Secondary Education Act of 1965 (ESEA) requires the state educational agency (SEA) to investigate any complaint provided to the SEA.

-Any individual, organization or agency (complainant) may file a complaint with the Arkansas Department of Education if that individual, organization or agency believes and alleges that a local educational agency, the state educational agency, or an agency or consortium of agencies is violating a federal statute or regulation that applies to a program under the ESEA.
+Any individual, organization or agency (complainant) may file a complaint with the Division of Elementary and Secondary Education if that individual, organization or agency believes and alleges that a local educational agency, the state educational agency, or an agency or consortium of agencies is violating a federal statute or regulation that applies to a program under the ESEA.
 The complaint must allege a violation that occurred not more than one (1) year prior to the date that the complaint is received, unless a longer period is reasonable because the violation is considered systemic or ongoing.
 For more information, please refer to: